Commercial content | 18+ | T&C's Apply

-For the 2016/2017 season, the Oldham Athletic players wore a blue shirt, blue shorts and blue socks.
+For the 2018/2019 season, the Oldham Athletic players wear a blue shirt, white shorts and white socks.

 The first Oldham Athletic stadium was the Athletic Ground, before the club moved to Boundary Park in 1899.
-This has been the Oldham Athletic stadium ever since, but it is now called the SportsDirect.com Park for sponsorship reasons.
-The Oldham Athletic stadium capacity currently stands at 16,700 following a stadium renovation in 2014, making it one of the largest ground in League One.
+This has been the Oldham Athletic stadium ever since.
+The Oldham Athletic stadium capacity currently stands at 16,700 following a stadium renovation in 2014, making it one of the largest ground in League Two.